Informal Settlement Detection: The Results

 Next, Patrick and Fazia explained certain requirements that became apparent during additional consultation with UNICEF.
 To be broadly used by a wide range of NGOs and other stakeholders, any solution would need to deliver:

 Global Coverage - While informal settlements are growing fastest across the African continent, the same issues are greatly impacting the rest of the world including Asia, Latin America and Southern/Eastern Europe.
-Furthermore, the variation in these settlements from one region to the next increases the detection challenge.
+Furthermore, the variation in these settlements from one region to the next, increases the detection challenge.

-Updateable - In addition, the very nature of these settlements means they change in place and size over time, sometimes quickly.
+Updateable - In addition, the very nature of these settlements mean they change in place and size over time, sometimes quickly.
 Large effort, point-in-time mapping efforts would be helpful, but could quickly lose value as these communities shift in size and location.